adneovrebo/DAT500-project/README.md

 ### Sample dataset
 In the `data`folder there is a sample dataset that can be used if you want to test the implementations. `sample.txt`includes 200 articles, while `preprocessed-sample.txt` have been preprocessed to be used with the algorithms LSH and TF-IDF.
 You can also find the corresponding article categories in `article_categories.csv`.

-⚠️ NB:Full dataset is not included in this repository.
+⚠️ NB:Full dataset is not included in this repository due to size.

 ## Repo structure
 - preprocessing